 Chinese University of Hong Kong

-The UofSC exchange with the Chinese University of Hong Kong is designed to introduce students to Chinese culture and language.
+The UofSC exchange with the Chinese University of Hong Kong is designed to introduce students to Chinese culture and business practices.
 CUHK is a comprehensive research university with over 22,000 students enrolled.
-According to the 2011 Academic Ranking of World Universities, CUHK is the highest ranked university in Hong Kong and is in the top 200 universities worldwide.
-CUHK's courses offer students the opportunity to gain a solid knowledge of Asian (especially Chinese) perspectives and develop a global vision.
-Programs are offered in over 50 different departments, including Arts, Business Administration, Education, Engineering, Law, Public Health, Science, and Social Science.
+According to the 2019 Academic Ranking of World Universities, CUHK is the highest ranked university in Hong Kong and is in the top 200 universities worldwide.
+CUHK's Faculty of Business Administration offers students the opportunity to gain a solid knowledge of Asian markets, with a focus on China, and develop a global vision.
+Programs are offered in accounting, finance, management, and marketing.
 The campus is located in the Shatin, New Territories region of Hong Kong, and is easily accessible by public transportation.

 Cost: UofSC resident tuition rates + in-country costs